Dawei Liang

 About

 Hi there!
 My name is Dawei.
-I am a PhD student in Electrical and Computer Engineering at The University of Texas at Austin.
-I am working with Professor Edison Thomaz on the multi-disciplinary topics of machine perception, audio / multimodal machine learning, and human-centered AI.
+I am an associate researcher in Electrical and Computer Engineering at The University of Texas at Austin.
+Previously, I worked with Professor Edison Thomaz and obtained my Ph.D. on the multi-disciplinary topics of machine perception, acoustic and sensor signal processing, and human-centered AI.

-Specifically, my research is to develop intelligent systems that can perceive, assist, and interact with people in everyday life based on ambient sound and multi-modal signals (audio, speech, motion) captured by the devices.
-I explore efficient ways of signal processing and computational modeling for acoustic-based inputs, and examine solutions to mitigate the challenges of privacy and battery issues in real-world sensing.
+Specifically, my research is to develop intelligent systems that can perceive, assist, and interact with people in everyday life by leveraging acoustic and physical sensor inputs on real-world personal devices.
+I explore efficient ways of processing and modeling sensor data, study unobtrusive methods for tracking people's everyday activities with sensing devices, and improve the privacy and power constraints for longitudinal acoustic and sensor data capture.
 My work received the Meta PhD Fellowship Award in 2023, a Best Paper Award at IEEE ICASSP 2023 Ambient AI Workshop, and a Best Paper Honorable Mention at ACM ISWC 2022.

 Education